PrestaShop/prestashop.github.io/content/news/posts/2024/autoupgrade-v6-release.md

 #### For developers:

-* **Crowdin translation management -** Rework the management and distribution of translations of the first native & open-source module with Crowdin and PrestaShop module translation tool.
+* **Crowdin translation management -** Rework the management and distribution of translations of the first native and open source module with Crowdin and PrestaShop module translation tool.
 * **Update translation format -** Switch to translations in XLIFF format.
-* **Storybook front preview -** Introduce Storybook on the project to easy the incoming UI rework.
+* **Storybook front preview -** Introduce Storybook on the project to ease the incoming UI rework.
 * **Deploying automated tests -** Introduce UI tests running nightly.
 * **Improving code quality -** Increase number of checks made by PHPStan.

-The version v6.0.0 of the module also brings some new improvements, you can read the full Changelog by clicking on the link below.
+The version 6.0.0 of the module also brings other new improvements, you can read the full changelog by clicking on the link below.

 {{< cta "https://github.com/PrestaShop/autoupgrade/releases/tag/v6.0.0" >}}Check out what’s new{{< /cta >}}